elcriz/ADHDo/README.md

 - **Search mode**: Filters todos in real-time as you type
 - **Editing mode**: Edit individual todos with inline forms
 - **Mutual exclusivity**: Search and editing modes cannot be active simultaneously for focused user experience

+### Bulk Operations
+- **Delete All Completed**: Remove all completed todos at once with confirmation dialog
+- **Safety features**: Confirmation required, disabled during other operations
+- **Hierarchical cleanup**: Properly handles deletion of parent todos and their children

 ## 🔌 API Endpoints